-YANG [YANG] is a data modeling language used to model configuration and state data manipulated by the NETCONF [RFC4741] protocol.
+YANG [RFC6020] is a data modeling language used to model configuration and state data manipulated by the Network Configuration Protocol (NETCONF) [RFC4741].
 The YANG language supports a small set of built-in data types and provides mechanisms to derive other types from the built-in types.